The Continuing Education Cell (CEC) is designed to meet the continuing and non formal education needs of the local industry,

 •To communicate with the students and motivate them for better future planning.

-•The Cell is committed to provide assistance to the minority students through counseling, personality development, development of communication skill and preparatory classes for professional and employment purposes etc.
+•The Cell is committed to providing assistance to the minority students through counseling, personality development, development of communication skill and preparatory classes for professional and employment purposes etc.

 •The Cell is actively engaged in coordinating and resolves the problems in the matter of conduct of coaching and other measures with a view to see that the education system succeeds in bringing to a level quantitatively as well as qualitatively indistinguishable from the level of the rest of the society.